Sociopathic Smile: Spotting A Hidden Warning Sign

 They may exploit you to gain energy, money, possessions, or personal or business partners.
 They may stop at nothing to get what they want.

-You don’t have to be too polite socially to let a sociopath’s smile trap you.
-Trust your instinctual radar and be wary of anyone who flashes you that smile, however, lonesome you might be.
+You don’t have to be overly polite socially to let a sociopath’s smile pull you in.
+Trust your instinctual radar and be wary of anyone who flashes you that smile, however lonesome you might be.

-If you feel uncomfortable around someone, run first, think later.
+If you feel uncomfortable around someone, create immediate distance.

 ...